-In addition to the complaints mechanism described above, the parliamentary Ombudsman Act (ombudsmandsloven) permits complaints to be lodged with the Ombudsman about final administrative decisions taken by the authorities, including decisions taken by the police.
-The Ombudsman himself decides whether examinations should be commenced on the basis of a complaint.
+In addition to the complaints mechanism described above, the Parliamentary Ombudsman Act (ombudsmandsloven) permits complaints to be lodged with the Ombudsman about final administrative decisions taken by the authorities, including decisions taken by the police.
+The Ombudsman decides whether examinations should be commenced on a case-by-case basis.
 The Ombudsman may also commence examinations on his own initiative.

-Furthermore, it should be noted that the Ministry of Justice automatically informs the Ombudsman about the outcome of investigations conducted by the Regional Public Prosecutors in cases concerning deaths in police cells.
+Furthermore, it should be noted that the Ministry of Justice automatically informs the Ombudsman about the outcome of investigations conducted by the Regional Public Prosecutors in cases concerning deaths while an individual is in the custody of police, i.e. where the individual has been arrested or is held in detention.

-During the negotiations of the bill establishing the Independent Police Complaints Authority it was agreed that the new system should be evaluated 3 years after its commencement, i.e. in January 2015.
+During the negotiations of the bill establishing the Independent Police Complaints Authority, it was agreed that the system should be evaluated 3 years after its commencement, i.e. in January 2015.
 On 7 May 2014, the Police Complaints Authority granted the Faculty of Law at the University of Copenhagen the task of evaluating the Authority.
-The evaluation was completed and published in April 2017, and the overall conclusion from the evaluation is that the majority perceive the Police Complaints Authority, and have confidence in the police complaints system.
+The evaluation was completed and published in April 2017, and the overall conclusion from the evaluation is that the majority of respondents perceive the Police Complaints Authority as an independent authority, and have confidence in the police complaints system.